AmericanCouncils/Transcoding/README.md

 #### Writing a preset ####

 A preset can be declared in two ways.
 You may create one by instantiating the preset class, passing it the required options, or you could extend the base `Preset` class.
 The library provides many presets which extend the base `Preset` class, to make them easy to work with.
 Presets require two main parts, the first is the actual preset options, which will be passed to the adapter, and the second is two `FileHandlerDefinition` instances, which standardize what the accepted input/output formats can be.
-For example, check out the Handbrake preset for generating 720 mp4 videos:
+For example, check out this Handbrake preset for generating video for iOS devices:

     <?php